ia-toki/osn-2018/osn-2018-fpb/description-en.md

 The mayor will always choose a different way of choosing K groups every day.
 The festival is over when all possible ways have occurred.

-In the end, what is the total income obtained from this festival?
+The mayor is now curious, in the end, what is the total income obtained from this festival?
+Since the amount can be very large, he is only interested in the result modulo 1.000.000.007.

 ### Input Format